artop123/kamstrup-restapi/README.md

 ## Docker Compose

+Create `docker-compose.yml`:
+- Use `ls /dev/ttyUSB*` on the host to find the correct device path
-The `MBUS_ADDRESS` is the last two or three digits of your Kamstrup serial number.
-Use `ls /dev/ttyUSB*` on the host to find the correct device path.
+- The `MBUS_ADDRESS` is the last two or three digits of your Kamstrup serial number

-The other settings should work without editing.
+- The other settings should work without editing

 ```yaml
 services: